-It is remarkable that the newly-proposed highest-weight representation has not been studied in the literatures.
-We do not know the two-point functions\footnote{The two-point functions in CCFTs have been studied from different point of view in \cite{Chen:2021xkw,Chen:2023pqf}.
-Unfortunately we cannot apply the results there directly.} in the boundary $\tmop{CCFT}_3$, which strongly prevent us from directly calculating the bulk-boundary propagator as in the $\tmop{BMS}_3$/$\tmop{CCFT}_2$ case.
+It is remarkable that the newly-proposed highest-weight representation has not been studied in the literature.
+We do not know the two-point functions\footnote{The two-point functions in CCFTs have been studied from different points of view in \cite{Chen:2021xkw,Chen:2023pqf}.
+Unfortunately, we cannot apply the results there directly.} in the boundary $\tmop{CCFT}_3$, which strongly prevents us from directly calculating the bulk-boundary propagator as in the $\tmop{BMS}_3$/$\tmop{CCFT}_2$ case.